Drynt-to/VroomWash-Website/README.md

 # OOP & Database Project - Cooperative Data Management Application

-This is a desktop application project built to fulfill the coursework for Object-Oriented Programming and Databases.
-The application functions as a management system for various types of data within an institution, such as student, employee, goods, and cooperative transaction data.
+This is a desktop application project built to fulfill the coursework for Web Framework and Deployment.
+The application functions as a website for a carwash company called VroomWash.

----

 ---

 ## 👨‍💻 Team Members

 The following group members contributed to this project: